Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/06-Final-Project.md

 ### Step 6: Add a Secondary Resource

 Now, add a secondary resource & do (some of) these steps again!
 You should at the very least be able to CREATE & READ items of the secondary resource.

+## Video Demo

+When you're finished implementing your project, you will need to submit a ~3 minute video demonstrating your working project and explaining your code.
+You can use the [QuickTime program](https://support.apple.com/guide/quicktime-player/welcome/mac) to record a screenshare to submit for this.

 ## Submission